kurt1923/phase5-project/README.md

 To run the application locally, follow these steps:

 1. First, ensure you have Ruby on Rails and Node.js installed on your system.
-2. Clone the repository from GitHub:
+2. Clone the repository from GitHub: https://github.com/kurt1923/phase5-project.git
-3. Change into the application directory:
+3. Change into the application directory: cd phase5-project
-4. Install Ruby and Rails dependencies:
+4. Install Ruby and Rails dependencies: bundle install
-5. Change into the client directory:
+5. Change into the client directory: cd client
-6. Install Node.js dependencies:
+6. Install Node.js dependencies: npm install
+7. Migrate and seed ITEMS and HEROS.
 ## Usage

 The app allows both non-logged-in and logged-in users to interact with it in different ways: